-The Directors take pleasure in presenting the Seventy Eighth Annual
+The Directors take pleasure in presenting the Seventy Ninth Annual

 Report together with the audited financial statements for the year

 ended December 31, 2014.
 The Management Discussion and Analysis has

 * Consolidated income for the year increased by 5% to Rs.
 11,995.42

 Crore as compared to Rs.
 11,431.10 Crore in 2013;

 * Consolidated net sales for the year was

 Rs.
 11,480.31 Crore as compared to